stevenbuehler/stevenbuehler.github.io/about.md

 - Born and raised in Santa Ana, California; moved to Florida in 2000 for love and marriage (and now I'm stuck here, but it's grown on me).

-- First marriage: 9&frac12; years, one adopted son. divorced.
+- First marriage: 9&frac12; years, one adopted son.
+Divorced.
 I pay child support but do not have any visitation (my choice; didn't want a child to end up a pawn).
 The ex and I remain on friendly terms but rarely correspond.

 - Second marriage: My junior-high crush.
 3&frac12; years until she quite literally and unexpectedly dropped dead.
 So add "widower" and "very, very lonely" to "divorced".